The-Youssef-Nasr-Company/Youssef-Land/README.markdown

 [![Youssef Land](https://user-images.githubusercontent.com/63739514/131213918-b782fcf0-1db3-487b-b5d1-84aba6a73741.png)](https://yoyomonem22.wixsite.com/youssefland) [![Unicorn!](https://github.com/unicorn.png)](https://github.com)

-# Recommended Windows 8.1 Standard generic key

-The recommended Windows 8.1 Standard generic key is this:

-    334NH-RXG76-64THK-C7CKG-D3VPT

-where you can install Windows 8.1 Standard (never for activation of Windows 8.1).

 # Cloning YouTube Spammer Purge by ThioJoe using Git with HTTPS

 This is how to clone YouTube Spammer Purge by ThioJoe using Git with HTTPS.